Traces of Absence / Misericordiam

 Taking the pages of a Catholic Latin mass for the dead, Francisca visualises the words of absolution.
-Beginning with the announcement of mass, bold in red and black letters, the lines of prayer follow as enlightened phrases; framed in the folds of golden-edged diamonds, each is drawn out for its poignancy: …humbly the soul of… / …that day of tears… / …show us the mercy and salvation… .
+Beginning with the announcement of mass, bold in red and black letters, the lines of prayer follow as enlightened phrases; framed in the folds of golden-edged diamonds, each is drawn out for its poignancy, “…humbly the soul of… / …that day of tears… / …show us the mercy and salvation…”.
 Words then surpass to the bars and notes of ethereal music; as words of prayer are carried into song by a choir, the red lines of the stave effortlessly run from each line of text.
-Transcending further still, the gilding of folds – the shimmering edge of faith – lose the density of their pages completely, holding instead the memories of reverence and absence – that which cannot be put to the page.
+Transcending further still, the gilding of folds – the shimmering edge of faith – lose the density of their pages completely, holding instead the memories of reverence and absence – that which cannot be put into words.
 Text and music end with the familiar murmur Amen, while the traces of their devout words fragment to a glimmering point of nothingness – space that is no longer of this earth.